pcvolkmer/vim-fugistate/README.md

 :echo FugiStateGitDir()
 ```

-This will show changes, new and unversioned files, e.g. `1 change, 2 new, 3 unversioned`.
+This will show changes, new and unversioned files, e.g. `1 changed, 2 new, 3 unversioned`.

 For example, to show the filename with git status using [lightline.vim](https://github.com/itchyny/lightline.vim),
 configure as follows.